designedmind/2017/introduction.md

 As a taster of the key claim I will be making in this essay, start with the following observation: contrary to Dennett, there are in fact many imagistic aspects of visual behaviour.
-By this I mean that there are many respects in which we _behave as though_ our visual percepts were "presented" -- in such a way that our "mind's eye" is able to freely roam over the percept itself.
-I emphasised the word "behave" here because this aspect of visual perception in humans is not -- as some philosophers might have it -- a "further fact" about perception that exists beyond function or behaviour, but is part of our overt (and presumably evolved) organismic function.
-The ability _not only_ to use vision to "get by" in the world (identify mates, avoid predators) _but also_ to behave deeply and systematically about the content of our percepts is part of our phenotype.
-I believe that to understand this properly is to understand phenomenal consciousness.
+By this I mean that there are many respects in which we _behave as though_ our visual percepts are a kind of inner presentation -- in the sense that our "mind's eye" is able to freely roam over the percept itself.
+The emphasis on the word "behave" here is crucial: this aspect of human visual perception is not -- as some philosophers might have it -- a "further fact" about perception that exists beyond function or behaviour, but is an overt overt (and presumably "useful" in some evolutionary sense) aspect of our organismic function.
+The ability _not only_ to use vision to "get by" in the world (identify mates, avoid predators) _but also_ to behave deeply and systematically about the content of our percepts.
+This shearing of vision into two components -- a "first-order" component that guides hand movements, cause duckings, or elicits sexual arousal, and a "second-order" component that allows us to behave about vision itself -- is part of our phenotype.
+I believe that understanding this properly is the key to understanding phenomenal consciousness.

 Examples that I will explore in detail over the coming months include the way we report visual illusions, entopic phenomena like [floaters](https://en.wikipedia.org/wiki/Floater), parallax, and hallucinations induced by psychoactive drugs.
 These are all "behavioural outputs" of vision that are profoundly imagistic.

-The key point is that _vision_ and _visual phenomenology_ are not the same thing.
-When the only _purpose_ of vision is to guide hand movements, cause duckings, or elicit sexual arousal, these are indeed the end products of vision.
-But when the requirements placed on our visual capabilities are extended to include the production of verbal reports,.
-It is because our vision these particular evolved functions that

-Does this mean that if we were somehow able to peek into the brain of a seeing person, we would patterns of neural activation that resemble images?
-No. Rather, it is to say that our self-narratives often have content that is _functionally image-like_, and that the associated behaviours are similarly imagistic.
+If we were somehow able to peek into the brain of a seeing person, would we find patterns of neural activation that resemble images?
+No. Rather, my claim is that our self-narratives often have content that is _functionally_ image-like, and that the associated behaviours are similarly imagistic.
 It is in this important, functional, sense that there an inner presentation.
 Indeed the functional role of the narrative in this situation is _precisely_ to serve as an inner image of sorts: the narrative has as its content the phenomenonal image.
-Of course the implementation technique may be quite clever, building the representation on demand and only instantiating as much internal structure as is required to meet the demands of the task at hand.
+The implementation technique may be quite clever, building the representation on demand and only instantiating as much structure as is required to meet the demands of the task at hand.
 But these are mere implementation detail, and our "selves" live on the outside of the abstraction.

 Such a functional inner presentation is what I mean by the Virtual Cartesian Theatre.
 Putting some flesh on the bones of this idea is the